AmirMotefaker/Customer-Segmentation/README.md

-# Customer Segmentation using K-Means Algori
+# Customer Segmentation using K-Means Algorith

 - Customer segmentation simply means grouping your customers according to various characteristics (for example grouping customers by age).